-- The test will be written on the first floor if you have not requested extra time, and the second floor if you have requested extra time.
-Student groupings and locations will be communicated prior to the test day. - Students with either Special Education or ESL exceptionalities will write in alternate locations (e.g. MPR or Gym 3).
-This will be communicated to you ahead of time.
+• The test will be written on the first floor if you have not requested extra time, and the second floor if you have requested extra time.
+Students will be grouped with their homeroom, and possibly students from a second homeroom.
+Some students with either Special Education or ESL exceptionalities will write in alternate locations (e.g. MPR or Gym 3) but this will be communicated to you well ahead of time.